Search burial records using our interactive map legend, and create a printable report.

 Unique Species at Bellefontaine

-Bellefontaine has three state champion trees.
-The American elm has a spread of 122 feet, and is 102 feet tall with a trunk circumference of 16 feet.
-It shades the James S. McDonnell lot and is likely older than the cemetery.
+Bellefontaine has two state champion trees.
 The State Champion shingle oak is 109 feet tall with a canopy spread of 96 feet.
 The red mulberry, located at the northern end of the cemetery, has a spread of 57 feet and a circumference of 16 feet.

 The diverse collection of trees is focused on species diversity and includes species from around the globe.
 The paperbark maple, a native of China, has cinnamon-colored bark that peels artfully from its trunk.
 The osage orange is a native tree that was historically used as a windbreak on countless miles of American fence lines.
 Early Midwestern settlers once relied on shingle oaks for roof shingles and post oaks for fence posts.
 The golden rain tree was brought to America from China as a gift to Thomas Jefferson in 1809, and boasts seed pods that resemble paper lanterns.